 14. Shiitake and prawn miso soup

 Need dinner on the table in less than 15 minutes?
 Turn to this simple soup!
 With only a few ingredients, this dish cooks up quickly and tastes great, especially on damp, rainy days.
-To view a full recipe, visit this page.

 15. Keto Thai Green Curry